CallismartLtd/smart-woo-service-invoicing/readme.txt

 == License ==
-This project is licensed under the GPL v3.0+ License.
+This project is licensed under the [GPL v3.0 or later](https://www.gnu.org/licenses/gpl-3.0.en.html).

 == Prerequisites ==

 - **WordPress**: Ensure your WordPress installation is version 6.4 or higher.
 - **WooCommerce**: This plugin requires WooCommerce to be installed and activated.
-For best performance, use WooCommerce version 8.0 or newer.
+Tested and optimized for WooCommerce 8.0+.
 - **PHP**: A PHP version of 7.4 or later is required.
 Ensure your hosting environment meets this requirement.
 - **Database**: Ensure your database is running MySQL version 5.6+ or MariaDB version 10.0+ for compatibility.
+Most modern WordPress hosting providers already meet these requirements.

 == Installation ==

-1. Download the plugin's zip file.
-2. Upload the zip file to your WordPress plugin directory.
-3. Activate **Smart Woo Service Invoicing** from the WordPress plugins page.

-Alternatively, install it directly from your WordPress dashboard:
-1. Navigate to ‘Plugins’ -> ‘Add New’.
+= Install from WordPress Dashboard (Recommended) =
+1. In your WordPress admin, go to **Plugins → Add New**.
-2. Search for ‘Smart Woo Service and Invoicing’.
+2. Search for **Smart Woo Service Invoicing**.
-3. Install and activate the plugin.
+3. Click **Install Now**, then **Activate**.
+4. After activation, you’ll have the option to **launch the Setup Wizard** from the plugin settings page by clicking the **“Run Setup Wizard”** button.

+= Install from Downloaded ZIP =
+1. Download the plugin zip from WordPress.org or our website.
+2. In your WordPress admin, go to **Plugins → Add New → Upload Plugin**.
+3. Select the zip file, click **Install Now**, then **Activate**.
+4. After activation, you can launch the **Setup Wizard** from the plugin settings page (via the **“Run Setup Wizard”** button).

+= WP-CLI (Advanced / Developers) =
+If you have WP-CLI access, you can install and activate Smart Woo with:

+    wp plugin install smart-woo-service-invoicing --activate

+After activation, launch the Setup Wizard from the plugin settings page by clicking the "Run Setup Wizard" button.

+**Next Steps:**
+Follow our detailed setup article: [Smart Woo Usage Guide](https://callismart.com.ng/smart-woo-usage-guide/).

 For more information and updates, visit the [Smart Woo Service Invoicing Plugin page](https://callismart.com.ng/smart-woo-service-invoicing).

 == Usage ==

+Getting started with Smart Woo is easy — follow these simple steps to create services, manage subscriptions, and start automated invoicing:

+1. **Create a Service Product**
-1. Create a product from the plugin's service product page.
+   Go to the plugin's **Service Product** page and create a product for the service you offer.

+2. **Configure Billing Options**
-2. Set billing cycles, sign-up fees, and other options specific to the service you offer.
+   Set billing cycles (monthly, yearly, etc.), sign-up fees, and other service-specific options.

+3. **Customer Sign-Up**
-3. Customers can now set up their service details during sign-up.
+   Customers can configure their service details during checkout or sign-up.

-4. Manage orders effortlessly through the Service Order page.
+4. **Manage Service Orders**
-5. After processing an order from the service order page, the service subscription will be up and running.
-6. Automatic invoice generation simplifies the renewal process.
+   Process and manage all service orders through the **Service Order** page.
+Once processed, the service subscription is automatically activated.

+5. **Automated Renewals & Invoicing**
+   Smart Woo will automatically generate invoices and send them via email at the end of each billing cycle.

+6. **Easy Payments**
-7. Customers can pay their invoices through the invoice email sent to them or manually log in to the portal to pay.
+   Customers can pay invoices directly via the email payment link or by logging into the client portal.

+You can also read our detailed setup article: [Smart Woo Usage Guide](https://callismart.com.ng/smart-woo-usage-guide/).

 == Feedback and Contributions ==

-We welcome and appreciate user suggestions!
-Feel free to submit your ideas or report issues.
-Together, we can make Smart Woo the ultimate solution for service billing on WooCommerce.
+Your feedback helps shape the future of Smart Woo!
+- Have a suggestion or feature request?
+Let us know.
+- Found a bug or issue?
+Report it so we can fix it quickly.

-For more information on future releases, release notes, and feature requests, visit the [official release page](http://callismart.com.ng/smart-woo-service-invoicing-release-notes/).
+For release notes, upcoming features, and future updates, visit the [official release page](http://callismart.com.ng/smart-woo-service-invoicing-release-notes/).

-== Author ==

-- **Author:** Callistus Nwachukwu
-- **Company:** Callismart Tech

-== Contributors ==

-- Callistus Nwachukwu

 == Changelog ==